indoorvivants/sn-bindgen/README.md

     --c-import <string>
         List of C imports to add to generated C file (at the very least you will need the header file for the library itself) --clang <string>
-        List of flags to pass directly to clang
+        List of flags to pass directly to Clang --quiet
+        Don't output the binding to STDOUT (if you are debugging, for example) --trace
+        Output 'trace' log messages or above
+    --info
+        Output 'info' log messages or above
+    --warning
+        Output 'warning' log messages or above (this is the default) --error
+        Output 'error' log messages or above
 ```

 Some bindings have both Scala and C code that you will need, so make sure you run the command with both `--scala` and `--c`.

-If you want to see examples of those commands, run `sbt examples/regenerate`.
+If you want to see examples of those commands, run `sbt 'examples/bindings gen'`.

 You can see the rest of examples in the `examples` folder, with both bindings and usage